milankl/ZfpCompression.jl/README.md

  0xd4
     ⋮
 ```
-which reduces the size of the compressed array drastically.
+which clearly reduces the size of the compressed array.
 It is **essential**
 to provide the same compression parameters also for `zfp_decompress!`.
 Otherwise
 the decompressed array is flawed.
 ```julia